-These 30 minute cinnamon rolls are the best cinnamon roll recipe for the time spent.
-It only takes 30 minutes and you’ll have piping hot cinnamon rolls ready to enjoy.
+These puff pastry cinnamon rolls are the best cinnamon roll recipe for the time spent.
+It only takes 30 minutes and you'll have piping hot cinnamon rolls ready to enjoy.

 There is a secret weapon I like to use for these cinnamon rolls - puff pastry.
 It is an amazing time saver in the kitchen!
 Puff pastry is a dough that contains layers of butter and dough that are folded many times to create the flaky consistency.

 I like to make these cinnamon rolls in a muffin pan for ease of serving, consistent baking for each cinnamon roll, and less messy cleanup after breakfast.
 However, they can also be baked together in a baking pan.

 Puff pastry can be found in the freezer section of your local grocery store.
 Since it’s frozen, you’ll need to thaw your puff pastry before assembling your cinnamon rolls.